Zoetermeer/latro/README.rst

 Building
 --------

-You can use the Haskell Cabal tool to automatically install dependencies and build the ``latro`` interpreter executable:
+You can use the Haskell Stack tool to automatically install dependencies and build the ``latroi`` interpreter executable:

 ::

-  $> cabal install --only-dependencies
-  $> cabal configure
+  $> stack setup
-  $> cabal build
+  $> stack build

 Running the REPL
 ----------------